pinry/pinry/README.rst

 Please use docker to install `docker-pinry <https://github.com/pinry/docker-pinry>`_

-Developers or users which is familiar with python/nginx could setup Pinry following following guide : )
+Developers or users who are familiar with python/nginx could setup Pinry with following guide : )

 Quick Start for Developers
 ----------------------------